Mashed Potato Pancakes

 - 1 large egg

 - ½ teaspoon salt

 - ¼ cup vegetable or olive oil

-- Boil 6 cups of water over high heat and cook the potatoes for 6-8 minutes or until soft.
+- Boil 6 cups of water over high heat and cook the potatoes for 6 to 8 minutes or until soft.

-- Drain the potatoes from the water and mash them in a large bowl.
+- Drain the potatoes and mash them in a large bowl.

-- Add the parmesan, flour, egg, garlic powder, onion powder, parsley, salt and pepper and mash and mix until combined.
+- Add the parmesan, flour, egg, garlic powder, onion powder, parsley, salt and pepper; mash and mix until combined.

-- Let them cool on a plate with a paper towel for five minutes then serve with sour cream and chopped chives if desired.
+- Let pancakes cool on a plate with a paper towel for five minutes.
+Serve with sour cream and chopped chives if desired.